reetssydney/prototypes/growth-firebase/Add image TODO list.md

 - [ ] Add functionality to open the image in full-screen
 - [ ] Add functionality to open the file in new tab
 - [ ] 👷 Add onboarding 'guided tour' (style used in Concept B) for making the edit
+- [ ] Fix zooming too far in and lack of sticky header when adding caption (iOS device)
 - [ ] Add onboarding for the caption
+- [ ] remove help icon from the inspector (maybe add chevron instead)
 - ~~[ ] Skip action (low prio)~~

 ***CONCEPT B ONLY***